milohr/babe-qt/README.md

 qmake && make && ./Babe

 * Planned Features :
-  ... youtube-dl streamming [5%]
+  ** youtube-dl streamming [5%]
-  ... babe chrome-chromium extension for youtube-dl supported sites [90%] ... krunner integration[0%]
+  ** babe chrome-chromium extension for youtube-dl supported sites [90%] ** krunner integration[0%]

 * Expected Features :
-  -simple music collection manager [100%]
+  ** simple music collection manager [100%]
-  -artist and lyrics info [100%]
+  ** artist and lyrics info [100%]

-* Features :
+<h3> Features : </h3>

-    -enjoy three different view modes: the mini mode keeps on top of the windows and its size is just 200x200 px ,just displaying the art and playback controls, the playlist mode is unobtrusive and displays a list of your songs, the collection view let's you browse your whole music collection by tracks, artists and albums, also let's you get information about the current song playing.
+    -Babe has three different view modes:
+    * the mini mode keeps on top of the windows and its size is just 200x200 px ,just displaying the art and playback controls
+    * the playlist mode is unobtrusive and displays a list of your songs
+    * the collection view let's you browse your whole music collection by tracks, artists and albums, also let's you get information about the current song playing.

     -search keys to filter the results:

-    location:  (example: to see all the tracks from the YouTube extension: "location:youtube")
+    * location:  (example: to see all the tracks from the YouTube extension: "location:youtube")
-    artist: (get all matching artists)
+    * artist: (get all matching artists)
-    album: (get all matching albums)
+    * album: (get all matching albums)
-    title: (get all matching titles)
+    * title: (get all matching titles)
-    genre: (get all matching genres)
+    * genre: (get all matching genres)

     -quickly append search results, albums, artists and tracks to the main playlist or save them to a specific playlist